 Check the roots of your dragon fruit plants.
 See if there are any black, mushy stuff in there:

-You can see here an example of the string roots that have just sprouted but have already turned black.
+In the picture above, the string roots have just sprouted but have already turned black.
 A weakened root system means a weaker water & nutrient transport system.
 Your plants then may not be getting enough to nourish their branches.

 Using too much chemical fertilizer may also weaken the roots natural defense ability & in some cases harden the soil.
-To save the plants, we can:
+To save the plants, you can:

 - Use well-draining soil